 Russian people in St Petersburg can be considered patriotic.
-They love their imperial city and are very proud of it.
+They love their city and they are very proud of it.
 But there is more!
-Petersburg residents are also known for being more friendly, intelligent and creative than Russian people in Moscow.
+Petersburg residents are also known for being more friendly, intelligent and creative than the majority of Russian people in Moscow.

 Nobody knows if this is just an assumption or if it is really true, but it goes without saying that most of the city’s inhabitants (Peterburgers) are well raised, educated and a little less reserved than their compatriots in the capital of Russia.